Miss Swimsuit USA 2019 Sierra Nowak Is One Of Instagram’s Hottest In Plunging Top & Leather Pants

 She also rocked a full face of makeup for the pictures, which included darkened eyebrows, long lashes, and black eyeliner.
 She added a bronzed glow, pink blush on her cheeks, and a dark pink color on her lips to complete the glam look as she beamed a smile at the camera.

-Of course, Sierra’s loyal fans loved the Instagram update, and took to the comment section of the post to show their appreciation.
+Of course, Sierra’s loyal fans loved the Instagram update and took to the comment section of the post to show their appreciation.

 “YES GIRL.
 Always killin’ it,” one fan commented.